Counterfactual thinking: Additive/subtractive

 A counterfactual statement may involve the addition or subtraction of an event.
 An additive statement involves engaging in an event that did not originally occur (e.g., I should have taken medicine) whereas a subtractive statement involves removing an event that took place (e.g., I should have never started drinking).
 Additive counterfactuals are more frequent than subtractive counterfactuals.

 Additive and upward counterfactual thinking focuses on "what else could I have done to do better?"
 Subtractive and upward counterfactual thinking focuses on "what shouldn't I have done so I could do better?"
 In contrast, an additive and downward scenario would be, "If I went drinking last night as well, I would have done worse", while a subtractive and downward scenario would be, "if I didn't start studying two days ago, I would have done worse".

 Self vs. other

 This distinction simply refers to whether the counterfactual is about actions of the self (e.g., I should have slowed down) or someone else's actions (e.g., The other driver should have slowed down).
-Self counterfactuals are more prevalent than other person focused counterfactuals.

-Construal level theory explains that self counterfactuals are more prevalent because the event in question is psychologically closer than an event in which others are involved.